Advice for Booking Tours in Tonga

 Balancing the holiday budget is always a tricky business, especially as there are quite a few different options for booking tours.
-But with Tonga having quite a small tourism industry compared to other destinations you might have been to, first, you need to know how to book tours in Tonga (because, no, not all Tonga tour companies have a website) and second, you need to know what are the best booking methods for you.
+But with Tonga having quite a small tourism industry compared to other destinations you might have been to, first, you need to know how to book tours in Tonga (because, no, not many Tonga tour companies have a website) and second, you need to know what are the best booking methods for you.
 You’ll be able to work both of these out by checking the pro and con list of each Tonga tour booking method below!
+Plus, scroll to the end for more tips on how to get the best deals on tours in Tonga.

-- Remember that many tour companies and activities in Tonga do not have a website, so search for phone numbers to book directly
+4. Remember that many tour companies and activities in Tonga do not have a website, so search for phone numbers and Facebook Pages to book directly

 See How to Get the Best Deals on Tours in Tonga for more tips like these.